11 things which could impact your car insurance

 6. Risky driving and using an unmaintained car

 Drive sensibly.
-Speeding, risky acceleration and handbrake turns can lead to a motoring conviction, impact your claim or lower the amount you receive.
+Speeding, risky acceleration and handbrake turns can all lead to a motoring conviction, impact your claim or lower the amount you receive.

-Keep your car in roadworthy condition.
+Plus, keep your car in roadworthy condition.
 Report problems when you see them, don’t drive if you think your car has a serious issue and don't miss your MOT.
-Not having your MOT is illegal.

 Learn more about how MOTs work and how penalty points can affect your insurance.